AliDeveci/ALI_IHSAN_DEVECI/README.md

 • My framework is easy to maintain since I have elements stored in one centralized place.
 If any changes happen on the application about the elements, I know where to go and how to fix it to run test scripts correctly.
 ___

+## N11 LOAD TEST TASK
+• TASK:  Load tests and scenarios are needed to investigate the behavior of the search module of the https://www.n11.com/ header and list the results after the search.\
+• Load test cases which are related to the task are stored in `LOAD_TEST_CASES&CODES/ALI_IHSAN_DEVECI_INSIDER_LOAD_TEST_Task.pdf`\
+• There is 1 User Story, 4 Acceptance Criterias, 4 Test Cases inside .pdf file.\
+• You can reach out test codes via
+___

 ## PET SORE API TEST CASES TASK
 • TASK: Using “pet” endpoints from https://petstore.swagger.io/ write CRUD operations API tests with positive and negative scenarios.\
 • Positive and negative test cases which are related to the task are stored in `API_TEST_CASES/ALI_IHSAN_DEVECI_INSIDER_API_TestAutomation_Task.pdf`\
 • There is 1 User Story, 7 Acceptance Criterias, 14 Positive, 40 Negative, Totally 54 Test Cases inside .pdf file.
 ___

 ## Contact:

 If you have any questions or feedback, please contact me via `a.ihsan.deveci@gmail.com`